 The next question from me would be, why bake so often?
 That week I took home that giant yoghurt tub I had some baking due in order to comply with a Swedish working place ritual that at my workplace is called “Friday fika”.
 Fika is the coffee pause, always accompanied by a piece of cake, that the Swedes hold very dear.
 If you would like to know some more you can read my post about fika.
 At my boyfriend’s workplace, staff fika happens on a Thursday.
-So on Wednesday I took out the stracciatella yoghurt and made a Bundt cake for his colleagues.
-For my colleagues I went for blueberry tart and chocolate tart.
-But here’s the Thursday fika treat I made, only the Saturday version, because my boyfriend’s coworkers loved it and I wanted to have it, too.Stracciatella yoghurt Bundt cake:
+So on Wednesday I took out the big yoghurt tub and made a stracciatella yoghurt Bundt cake for his colleagues.
+For my colleagues I went for blueberry tart and chocolate tart that week.

 - 4 eggs (room temperature)

 - 230 g sugar

 In a bowl measure the sugar, crack the 4 eggs and add the crushed vanilla bean.
 Mix for about 5 minutes with a hand mixer at high speed, until the mixture becomes thick and pale yellow.
 Always mixing, pour in the oil in a thin stream.
 Stop the mixer, add the yoghurt and then mix to combine.
 In another bowl combine the flour, baking powder and salt.
 Give it a stir and pour the flour mixture into the other bowl.
 At this point start the mixer at low speed and mix until the batter becomes homogeneous and has no lumps of flour.
 Avoid getting the mixer too fast, and don’t overmix.